lavollmer/interactive-pricing-tool/README.md

 - [Google Fonts Manrope](https://fonts.google.com/specimen/Manrope) - This was the selected Google Fonts styling page.
 - [Flowbite TailwindCSS Slider] (https://flowbite.com/docs/forms/range/) - This was the resource for the slider element
+- [TailwindCSS Border Radius] (https://tailwindcss.com/docs/border-radius) - This was a used resource for rounding buttons and objects.

 ## Author